caiofcm/vscode-debugger-magic/README.md

 },
 ```

-3. Set breakpoints
+- Set breakpoints in vscode
-4. Invoke functions to be debugged
+- Invoke functions to be debugged